inex/ixp-manager-docs-md/docs/features/core-bundles.md

 }
 ```

-If any individual link has failed, `status` will return `false` and an appropriate message will be provided:
+If any individual link has failed, `status` will return `false` and an appropriate message will be provided for the relevant link(s):

 ```
 "ISSUE: swi1-cwt1-4 - swi1-cwt1-1 has 0\/1 links up"